genp/cocottributes/README.md

 * Caffe (for running classification experiements, not needed for annotation server)

 # COCO Attributes dataset
+The current version of this dataset (pickled for Python 3) is located at `./data/cocottributes_eccv_version.pkl`, synced with [git lfs](https://git-lfs.github.com/)

-To download the current version of this dataset go to: http://cs.brown.edu/~gmpatter/cocottributes.html
+To download the current version of this dataset (for Python 2) go to: http://cs.brown.edu/~gmpatter/cocottributes.html

 # Instructions for starting the server